IEAv-EFO/esp301/README.md

-# NEwport ESP301 motion controller
+# Newport ESP301 motion controller

 Files and drivers required to use the equipment.